History of the lithium-ion battery: Market

-Learning curve of lithium-ion batteries: the price of batteries declined by 97% in three decades.
+Price per kilowatt-hour of lithium-ion batteries declined from $9,200 in 1991 to $78 in 2024.

+On average, the price of lithium-ion batteries declined about 19% for each doubling of installed capacity—the technology's "learning rate".

 Industry produced about 660 million cylindrical lithium-ion cells in 2012; the 18650 size is by far the most popular for cylindrical cells.
 If Tesla were to have met its goal of shipping 40,000 Model S electric cars in 2014 and if the 85 kWh battery, which uses 7,104 of these cells, had proved as popular overseas as it was in the United States, a 2014 study projected that the Model S alone would use almost 40 percent of estimated global cylindrical battery production during 2014.
 As of 2013, production was gradually shifting to higher-capacity 3,000+ mAh cells.
 Annual flat polymer cell demand was expected to exceed 700 million in 2013.

 Prices of lithium-ion batteries have fallen over time.
 Overall, between 1991 and 2018, prices for all types of lithium-ion cells (in dollars per kWh) fell approximately 97%.
 Over the same time period, energy density more than tripled.
 Efforts to increase energy density contributed significantly to cost reduction.

 In 2015, cost estimates ranged from $300–500/kWh.
 In 2016 GM revealed they would be paying for the batteries in the Chevy Bolt EV.
 In 2017, the average residential energy storage systems installation cost was expected to drop from $1600 /kWh in 2015 to $250 /kWh by 2040 and to see the price with 70% reduction by 2030.
 In 2019, some electric vehicle battery pack costs were estimated at $150–200, and VW noted it was paying for its next generation of electric vehicles.

 Batteries are used for grid energy storage and ancillary services.
 For a Li-ion storage coupled with photovoltaics and an anaerobic digestion biogas power plant, Li-ion will generate a higher profit if it is cycled more frequently (hence a higher lifetime electricity output) although the lifetime is reduced due to degradation.